 - Bored dogs show destructive behaviours – they will take out their negative energy on your furniture and possessions

-As our main aim is to boost their wellbeing, take care of their health and keep them from becoming bored, why not challenge yourself and your pet to discover a new activity that you can do together?
+Our main aim is to boost their wellbeing, take care of their health and keep them from becoming bored.
+Why not challenge yourself and your pet to discover a new activity that you can do together?

 Here are some of my suggestions for enjoyable, fun-filled activities:

 Agility trials can be done for both fun and competitiveness.
 As a handler, you will guide your dog through various obstacles consisting of climbing structures, weave poles, balance beams, tunnels and hurdles.
-Your dog will learn how to stay focussed, while gaining in confidence and also use up lots of energy.
+Your dog will learn how to stay focussed while gaining confidence and using up lots of energy.